Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the process of investigating title in unregistered land, especially how to analyze an epitome of title and deduce ownership.
-In your revision, focus on:
+For SQE1, you are required to understand the process of investigating title in unregistered land, especially how to analyze an epitome of title and deduce ownership, with a focus on the following syllabus points:

 • The function and structure of an epitome of title in unregistered land transactions